 Elizabeth Suh Lane has been acclaimed, “…among the finest chamber musicians in America today,” by San Francisco Symphony’s Music Director Michael Tilson Thomas.
-She has performed across the globe as a chamber and orchestral musician in the finest concert halls-Carnegie, Suntory, Salzburg Festspielhaus, Berlin’s Philharmonie,Theatre des Champs Elysee, Helzberg Hall, to name a few.
-Elizabeth concertized throughout the world with the London Symphony Orchestra under directors Sir Colin Davis, Michael Tilson Thomas, André Previn, Mstislav Rostropovich, Pierre Boulez, Leonard Bernstein and Seiji Ozawa; with the Chamber Orchestra of Europe under Claudio Abbado, Nikolaus Harnoncourt, Gidon Kremer, Murray Perahia; and with the Academy of St. Martin-in the-Fields under Sir Neville Marriner.
-She has been invited to numerous international festivals: Tanglewood, England’s Britten-Pears, Germany’s Schleswig–Holstein, Japan’s Pacific Music, Salzburg’s Festspiele, the Carmel Bach Festival and recently, served on the faculty of the Brian Lewis Young Artists‘ Program instructing advanced violin students.
-Elizabeth continues to perform with the Chicago Symphony Orchestra.
+She has performed across the globe as a chamber and orchestral musician in the great concert halls-Carnegie, Suntory, Salzburg Festspielhaus, Berlin’s Philharmonie,Theatre des Champs Elysee, Helzberg Hall, to name a few.
+Elizabeth has concertized throughout the world with the London Symphony Orchestra under directors Sir Colin Davis, Michael Tilson Thomas, André Previn, Mstislav Rostropovich, Pierre Boulez, Leonard Bernstein and Seiji Ozawa; with the Chamber Orchestra of Europe under Claudio Abbado, Nikolaus Harnoncourt, Gidon Kremer, Murray Perahia; and with the Academy of St. Martin-in the-Fields under Sir Neville Marriner.
+She has been invited to numerous international festivals: Tanglewood, England’s Britten-Pears, Germany’s Schleswig–Holstein, Japan’s Pacific Music, Salzburg’s Festspiele, the Carmel Bach Festival and served on the faculty of the Brian Lewis Young Artists‘ Program instructing advanced violin students.
+Elizabeth performs as a violin sub with the Chicago Symphony Orchestra.

-Elizabeth’s extensive chamber music career has been blessed with artistic partnerships with renowned musicians Matt Haimovitz, Andy Simionescu, Anna Lim, Nokuthula Ngwenyama; the Satterlee Piano Trio with Robert Satterlee and hornist Andrew Pelletier in a series of concerts-masterclasses in Ann Arbor and Bowling Green; and with the Maia Quartet in their final year.
-Elizabeth and guitarist Beau Bledsoe have performed numerous live studio broadcasts as the Bach Aria Soloists Duo on Kansas Public Radio, at Emory University, and recently, on the String Academy of the Plains Series.
+Elizabeth’s extensive chamber music career has been blessed with artistic partnerships with renowned musicians Matt Haimovitz, Andy Simionescu, Anna Lim, Nokuthula Ngwenyama; the Satterlee Piano Trio with Robert Satterlee and hornist Andrew Pelletier in a series of concerts-masterclasses in Ann Arbor and Bowling Green; with the Maia Quartet in their final year, and with the Barbican Quartet touring South America.
+Elizabeth and guitarist Beau Bledsoe have performed numerous live studio broadcasts on Kansas Public Radio, at Emory University, and recently, on the String Academy of the Plains Series.

 The Asian American Chamber of Commerce honored her with the 2010 Professional Leader of the Year Award for her success and significant contribution of music and education to the community in her field.
 Elizabeth was a Chancellor’s Scholar at UMKC, a Phi Kappa Phi Graduate Fellow and Broadus Erle Memorial Scholar at Yale University, and a protégé of Max Rostal in Switzerland.